Ryan Waldron

 Interior

-This is one of the faster moving stages of the construction process - each week that you stop by you'll see more and more progress as the colors & finishes you chose for your home are installed and the look of your home comes to life!
+The best part of the process is next: the interior!
+Once the drywall is hung, you will be able to truly visualize the layout of each room and get an overall feel for your new home.
+This is one of the faster moving stages of the construction process - each week you may see more and more progress as the colors & finishes are installed and the vision of your home comes to life!

 Closing Prep

+Prior to completion, each home is thoroughly inspected by your Superintendent and any items requiring attention are resolved.
 Once your home is complete, you'll meet with the Superintendent for Orientation to learn the ins & outs of your new home!
 This meeting is intended for the future homeowners only (you may invite your Realtor® to join you).